macCesar/imgconvert-cli/readme.md

 ## Features

 - **Image Compression**: Compress images to reduce file size while maintaining quality.
-- **Format Conversion**: Convert images between different formats such as JPEG, PNG, and WebP.
+- **Format Conversion**: Convert images between different formats such as JPEG, PNG, WebP, AVIF, TIFF, and GIF.
 - **File and Batch Processing**: Process a single image file or all images in a specified directory.
 - **Customizable Quality**: Adjust the quality of the output images.
 - **Configurable Background Color**: Set a background color for images converted from formats with transparency (e.g., PNG) to formats without transparency (e.g., JPEG).
-- **Multi-Format Conversion**: Convert images to all supported formats (JPEG, PNG, WebP) simultaneously using a single command.
+- **Multi-Format Conversion**: Convert images to all supported formats (JPEG, PNG, WebP, AVIF, TIFF, GIF) simultaneously using a single command.

 ## Installation